AnisHamadouche/MixedMPCSim/README.md

 ## MixedMPCSim Benchmark

 MixedMPCSim is an open-source MATLAB benchmark for reduced precision MPC simulation.
 MixedMPCSim is based on reguralized optimization formulation of MPC.
-You can choose between two numerical solver: the alternating direction method of multipliers (ADMM) or the Proximal-gradient Descent (PGD) under different floating-point and fixed-point machine representations.
+You can choose between two numeric solvers: the alternating direction method of multipliers (ADMM) or the Proximal-gradient Descent (PGD) under different floating-point and fixed-point machine representations.

 **Current version:** 1.0.0